apache/flink/docs/content.zh/docs/deployment/cli.md

 ```
 The savepoint folder is optional and needs to be specified if
 [state.savepoints.dir]({{< ref "docs/deployment/config" >}}#state-savepoints-dir) isn't set.

+The savepoint timeout is optional and checkpoint timeout will take effect if isn't set.

 The path to the savepoint can be used later on to [restart the Flink job](#starting-a-job-from-a-savepoint).